bhall2001/flyball-master-manual/scoring.md

 Frequently, the dogs for each heat are the same.
 To copy the dogs from the previous heat press the space bar, return or enter key.

+###Dog and Tournament Points
+Flyball Master calculates points for Dogs running according to NAFA Rules.
+Tournament points are updates as each heat completes based on information entered on for each Division.

+###Breakout
+If a race time causes a breakout, the Scoring screen turns red and an notice is displayed.
+The Scorer should notify the Judge a breakout has occured and then close the breakout notice.
+Flyball master handles scoring the breakout automatically.

+If the breakout was the result of an error in the race time, simply over-write the information that is automatically entered.